AdobeDocs/campaign-classic.en/help/web/using/publishing-a-web-form.md

 In this case, the reconciliation key for data storage must be the recipient's encrypted identifier.
 For more on this, refer to [Pre-loading the form data](#pre-loading-the-form-data).

 In this case, you need to check the **[!UICONTROL Update the preloaded record]** option in the record box.
-For more on this, refer to [Saving Web forms answers](web-forms-answers.md#saving-web-forms-answers).
+For more on this, refer to [Saving web forms answers](web-forms-answers.md#saving-web-forms-answers).

 ![](assets/s_ncs_admin_survey_save_box_option.png)

 ### Log responses {#log-responses}

-Response tracking can be activated in a dedicated tab to monitor the impact of your Web form.
+Response tracking can be activated in a dedicated tab to monitor the impact of your web form.
 To do this, click the **[!UICONTROL Advanced parameters...]** link in the form properties window and select the **[!UICONTROL Log responses]** option.

 ![](assets/s_ncs_admin_survey_trace.png)